istio/istio/demos/bookinfo.md

 `demos/` directory has three binaries: `istioctl-osx`, `istioctl-windows`, `istioctl-linux` targeted at Mac, Windows and Linux users respectively.
 Please download the tool appropriate to your platform and rename the tool to `istioctl`.
-For example,
+For example:

 ```bash
 $ cp istioctl-osx /usr/local/bin/istioctl